-Diabetes: After eating, the body converts food into glucose while the pancreas produces a hormone called insulin.
-Insulin helps glucose to get into the cells of the body where it can be used to make energy.
+Diabetes is the seventh leading cause of death in the United States.
+Diabetes occurs when blood glucose levels are above normal.
 With diabetes, the body may not make enough insulin, use the insulin in the right way, or both, causing blood sugar levels to be too high.